scholarslab/scholarslab.github.io/collections/_posts/2014-06-05-come-work-with-us-makerspace-student-consultant.md

 layout: post
 slug: come-work-with-us-makerspace-student-consultant
 title: Come Work With Us in Our New Makerspace
-categories:
+category: blog
+tags:
-- Experimental Humanities
+- staffing
-type: Announcement
+category: announcement
 ---

 _Are you a UVA graduate student or upper-level undergraduate in the humanities?
 Interested working in our new Makerspace?_